Open-EO/openeo-python-client/docs/datacube_construction.rst

 The most straightforward way to start building your openEO data cube is through the ``load_collection`` process.
-As mentioned earlier, this is provided by the :meth:`~openeo.rest.connection.Connection.load_collection` method on a :class:`~openeo.rest.connection.Connection` object, which produces a :class:`~openeo.rest.datacube.DataCube` instance.
+As mentioned earlier, this is provided by the :py:meth:`~openeo.rest.connection.Connection.load_collection` method on a :py:class:`~openeo.rest.connection.Connection` object, which produces a :py:class:`~openeo.rest.datacube.DataCube` instance.
 For example::

     cube = connection.load_collection("SENTINEL2_TOC")

-While this should cover the majority of use cases, there some cases where one wants to build a :class:`~openeo.rest.datacube.DataCube` object from something else or something more than just a simple ``load_collection`` process.
+While this should cover the majority of use cases, there some cases where one wants to build a :py:class:`~openeo.rest.datacube.DataCube` object from something else or something more than just a simple ``load_collection`` process.